kevinboone/vlc-server/docs/REST-API.md

 API call is much faster then getting a complete list of tracks and selecting some of them.

+### play\_stream

+    /api/play_stream/{stream-name}

+Plays the specified radio stream immediately.
+That is, clear the playlist, add the URI of the stream, and start playback.
+The argument is the name of the stream, as stored in the `streams` table in the media database.
+To play an arbitrary stream (not known to the media database) just add its URI to the playlist using the `add` API function.

 ### playlist

 Returns the current playlist as a JSON array.